 - 13. The Anti-Money Laundering Legislation establishes the following auditor's responsibilities: - The Anti-Money Laundering Legislation does not extend the scope of the audit, but the auditor is within the regulated sector and is required to report where: - o The auditor knows or suspects, or has reasonable grounds to know or suspect, that another person is engaged in money laundering; and - o The auditor can identify the other person or the whereabouts of any of the laundered property, or that the auditor believes, or it is reasonable to expect the auditor to believe, that information that the auditor has obtained will or may assist in identifying that other person or the whereabouts of the laundered property; and - o The information has come to the auditor in the course of the auditor's 'regulated' business. - POCA defines both the money laundering offences and the auditor's reporting responsibilities.
 The Anti-Money Laundering Legislation imposes a duty to report money laundering in respect of all criminal property.10 - Failure by an auditor to report knowledge or suspicion of, or reasonable grounds to know or suspect, money laundering in relation to the proceeds of any crime is a criminal offence.11 Auditors (partners and staff) will face criminal penalties12 if they breach the requirements. - The requirement to report is not just related to matters that might be considered material to the financial statements; the auditor has to report knowledge or suspicion, or reasonable grounds for knowledge or suspicion, of crimes that potentially have no material financial statement impact.
-The Anti-Money Laundering Legislation does not contain de minimis concessions.
+The Anti-Money Laundering Legislation does not contain de minimis concessions. - A very wide range of offences (e.g., bribery and corruption both in and outside of the UK, and therefore also subject to the provisions of the Bribery Act 2010) may give rise to a responsibility to report money laundering suspicions. - Where an auditor knows or suspects that the auditor themselves are involved in money laundering, the auditor is required to report this in order that appropriate consent can be obtained. - The firm must take appropriate measures so that partners and staff are made aware of the provisions of the Anti-Money Laundering Legislation and are given

-Property is criminal property if: (i) it constitutes a person's benefit from criminal conduct or it represents such a benefit (in whole or in part and whether directly or indirectly); and (ii) the alleged offender knows or suspects that it constitutes or represents such a benefit.
+10 Property is criminal property if: (i) it constitutes a person's benefit from criminal conduct or it represents such a benefit (in whole or in part and whether directly or indirectly); and (ii) the alleged offender knows or suspects that it constitutes or represents such a benefit.